5 Ways Physical Therapists Help Patients Recover from Surgery

 - Manual Therapy: Techniques such as massage, mobilization, and manipulation to relieve pain and improve tissue flexibility.

-- Cold and Heat Applications: Using ice packs to reduce inflammation and heat therapy to relax muscles and increase blood flow.
+- Cold and Heat Applications: Using ice packs to reduce inflammation and a heating pad to relax muscles and increase blood flow.

-- Electrical Stimulation: Techniques like TENS (Transcutaneous Electrical Nerve Stimulation) can help modulate pain by sending electrical impulses through the skin.
+- Electrical Stimulation: Devices like a TENS unit can help modulate pain by sending electrical impulses through the skin.

 These methods can be highly effective in managing post‑surgical pain, reducing the reliance on pain medications, and their potential side effects.